Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in the quantum Hall regime

 Usually a reservoir incoherently populates the system channels producing additional resistance \cite{Protogenov2013, Datta1995}.
 But in the IQH regime, the chiral nature of the states forces the extra terminal to collect the entire electronic flow and inject it back.
 Thus, decoherence processes do not introduce momentum relaxation here, leading to the absence of longitudinal resistance.

 Let us now qualitatively discuss the local conductances and currents.
-Figure~\ref{fig:hall_bar_QH_local_i_neq} sketches the nonequilibrium local electronic current, Eq.~(\ref{iklneq}) and \eqref{conductancelocal}, for the voltages given by Eq.~(\ref{voltagesqh}) For $N=1$, the value of the local conductance at each edge is $2e^2/h$ while the voltages at terminals $1$, $2$ and $3$ correspond to $hI/2e^2$, leading to an electronic current $I$ flowing through the system upper edges.
+Figure~\ref{fig:hall_bar_QH_local_i_neq} sketches the nonequilibrium local electronic current, Eq.~(\ref{iklneq}) and \eqref{conductancelocal}, for the voltages given by Eq.~(\ref{voltagesqh}).
+For $N=1$, the value of the local conductance at each edge is $2e^2/h$ and $V_1=V_2=V_3=hI/2e^2$, leading to an electronic current $I$ flowing through the system upper edges.
 In contrast, since $V_4=V_5=V_6=0$, there is no electronic current flowing at the bottom edge of the Hall bar.

 In turn, the local {\it equilibrium} current map is obtained from Eq.~(\ref{ikleq}).
 As discussed in Sec.~\ref{sec:toymodel}, the magnetic field breaks time reversal symmetry causing a current imbalance at the central branch of the Hall bar, the sum of transmissions in Eq.~(\ref{ikleq}) does not vanish locally resulting in a clock-wise circulating electronic current.
-Since Eq.~(\ref{ikleq}) involves an energy integration over all filled states, $I_{\nu'\nu}^{\rm eq}$ contains contributions from both edge states and bulk ones.
+Since Eq.~(\ref{ikleq}) involves an energy integration over all occupied states, $\widetilde{I}_{\nu'\nu}^{\rm eq}$ contains contributions from both edge states and bulk ones.
 We discuss these features in the next subsection for a given model system.